 How did you feel?

 Why do we need to show kindness and celebrate others?
 There are mutual benefits gained by showering good thoughts or actions on others.
-If you do your own research, you will see what is gained by all…including you.
+If you do your research, you will see what is obtained by all…including you.